abhi-r3v0/abhi-r3v0/README.md

 ### Hey there, fellow explorer!

-Abhishek here, trying to make my Github look fancier than yesterday.
+Abhishek here, trying to make my Github look like it is still functional.
 If you like my projects, please drop a star.
 It motivates me to write better READMEs :stuck_out_tongue:

 #### What am I upto these days?